petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/tags.md

 ## Tags

 Manage tags to organize your data.
-Using tags create a tag cloud or a hiearchical tag tree.
+Using tags create a tag cloud or a hierarchical tag tree.

 Every tag is related to a Dataset.
 You have to specify which dataset you want to use in the `X-DataSet` header by the name of the dataset.